AToal/BIBLE/CONTRIBUTING.md

 # 📌 What You Can Contribute

-We need **all kinds of skills** to build the best open-source BIBLE experience.
+We need **all kinds of skills** to build the best opensource BIBLE experience.
 Here’s how you can help:

 ---